Featured image of post Run!

 Here, I can see that project W, with its remaining resolution time, was the priority, until project S arrived with a much higher priority.

-The person in charge of the RUN must always keep an eye on all tickets, whether assigned to him or not, to avoid letting resolution time exceed the maximum time allowed.
+The person in charge of the RUN must always keep an eye on all tickets, whether they are assigned to them or not, to avoid letting the resolution time exceed the maximum time allowed.

-In this case, it’s called a breach: a breach of the time limit (or, more generally, a breach of the SLA).
+In this case, it’s called a breach: exceeding the deadline (or, more generally, non-compliance with the SLA).

 Be the point of contact

 A team is rarely independent; it often shares its ecosystem with other teams.
-When you need to escalate an urgent issue to a team concerning a particular request or a bug you may have found, you’ll contact the team concerned in the hope of getting a rapid response.
+When you need to escalate an urgent issue to a team concerning a particular request or a bug you may have found, you’ll communicate with the team concerned in the hope of getting a rapid response.

-Whatever your team’s communication medium (Slack, Webex, …), if you ask a question in a channel dedicated to a team, that team needs to be at least a little reactive.
+Whatever your team’s communication medium (Slack, Webex, emails…), if you ask a question in a channel dedicated to a team, that team needs to be at least a little reactive.

-This reactivity is ensured by the fact that a member of this team makes it a priority to monitor the channels that concern him or her, so as to be able to respond rapidly and relay the information if necessary.
+This reactivity is then ensured by the fact that a member of this team makes monitoring the channels concerning them a priority in order to provide a quick answer and relay it if necessary.

 Troubleshooting